fivetran/dbt_youtube_analytics_source/README.md

 ```

 ## Step 2: Install the package
-Include the following twitter_source package version in your `packages.yml` file.
+Include the following youtube_analytics_source package version in your `packages.yml` file.
 > Do NOT add this if you have added the [Youtube Analytics Transformation](https://github.com/fivetran/dbt_youtube_analytics) package to your `packages.yml` file.
 > Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions or [read the dbt docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.